hzDelta/FPSPlus_theQoLPack/README.md

 ![The QoL Pack Banner](/art/banner.png)

 # FPS Plus: The Quality of Life Pack
-The QoL Pack is a Modpack for [Friday Night Funkin': FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public).
+The QoL Pack is a Modpack for [Friday Night Funkin' FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public).

 Major additions include:
 - *Test* finally being playable on FPS Plus, being recharted by myself as no chart file actually exists.
 You can access it in the 'Secret' tab in Freeplay.